prody/ProDy/doc/examples/atomic/hierview.rst

 ===============================================================================

 This example shows how to get a hierarchical view (:class:`HierView`) of atoms in a Protein Data Bank structure.
+A :class:`HierView` instance contains chains which contains residues which contains atoms.

 Input
 -------------------------------------------------------------------------------

-A protein structure file or PDB identifier.
+A protein structure file in PDB format or a PDB identifier.

 Output
 -------------------------------------------------------------------------------

 A data structure with a hierarchical view of the contents of a protein structure.

 ProDy Code
 ===============================================================================